fguzman/tips/README.md

  * [x] Optional: Added a startup image, app icons, an initial animation and changed the layout/font/fontsizes/colors of the app.

-Spent some time making the UI work across multiple phone resolutions by playing around with the RelativeLayout.

 Walkthrough of all user stories:

 ![Tabber|250](http://i.imgur.com/5E6HpCI.gif)